FrontEnd-classroom-assignments/budget-tracker/README.md

 ## Step 1
 Step one can be started after the TodoList is implemented in the course

-### Features
-- Create a new component: `BudgetTracker`
+### Create a new component: `BudgetTracker`
-- Add budget items with description, amount, type (income/expense), and date
+In that component, implement a form that allows users to add budget items with the following fields:
+- Description (string)
+- Amount  (number)
+- Type: either "Income" or "Expense"
+- Date (string)

+Add validation:
+- All fields must be filled in.
-- Validation to ensure all fields are filled and the amount is a valid number
+- The amount must be a valid number (not empty, not negative, not NaN).
-- Create a new component: `BudgetItems`
-- View a list of all expenses in a table
-- Delete budget items from a table
-- Type-safe code using TypeScript

 **Note:** If the selected type is **expense**, the amount should be saved as a negative value.

+### Create a new component: `BudgetItems`
+This component will be responsible for displaying the list of budget items in a table format.
+Show each item's description, amount, type, and date in the table.

+Include a "Delete" button for each row to remove items from the list.
+Receive the list of items and the delete handler via props from `BudgetTracker` component.

-### Usage
+### Usage and example screenshot
 1. Enter a description, amount, date, and select the type (income or expense).
 2. Click **Add** to add it to the table.
 3. View all budget items in the table below.
 Use the **Delete** button to remove an expense.